-Hunger and satiety hormones sometimes tell the brain how much energy you have already consumed and how much you still need.
+Hunger and satiety hormones sometimes tell the brain how much energy you have consumed and still need.

 The goal is energy homeostasis: balancing energy production (metabolism) and cell energy consumption (Vergara et al. 20193).

 This article reviews the major hormones involved in balancing hunger and satiety.

 In addition to the chemical messengers on this list, other hormones and neurotransmitters can influence appetite regulation.